-Stage 4: Exceptional Support
+Stage 4 -Exceptional Support EHC Plan

-Stage 1 - No additional Support - Where children achieve the learning outcomes, appropriate to their age and ability, through inclusive, quality first teaching.
-Children who are achieving the learning outcomes appropriate to their age and ability, despite a disability or additional need, will be identified as Stage 1 to ensure teachers are aware of their needs.
+- Stage 1 No additional support Where children/young people achieve the learning outcomes, appropriate to their age and ability, through Inclusive Quality First Teaching. - Canon Sharples recognises that there are a number of children who are achieving the learning outcomes appropriate for their age despite a disability or additional need.
+However, it is important that teachers and support staff are aware of this need in order to provide the appropriate support.
+These children are known as Stage One.

-Stage 2 - Low level of additional support - Children are beginning to show some signs of emerging needs.
-These children are not making adequate progress, despite having access to a differentiated curriculum.
-They may have additional needs but are not identified as having special educational
+• Stage 2 - Low level of additional support - Children are beginning to show some signs of emerging needs.

+These children are not making adequate progress, despite having access to a curriculum that is adapted to their needs.
+They may have additional needs, but are not identified as having special educational needs.